comaps/website/content/support/id-editor/index.md

 4. Edit the map
 5. Upload your changes

 That's it, you are now part of the OSM community.
-Wait for the next Organic Maps update to see the changes in your favorite map app.
+Wait for the next CoMaps update to see the changes in your favorite map app.